hacxy/cli-unbuild-template/README.md

-# CLI Template
+# CLI Unbuild Template

-This is a template for a typescript CLI application project that does not require watching and rebuilding during development.
+This is a CLI application project template developed primarily using TypeScript as the programming language.
+It facilitates the quick setup of a CLI application project, and its development mode does not require `watch` and `build`.
+You do not need to use any other build tools to monitor the construction of `ts` code.

 English | [简体中文](https://github.com/hacxy/cli-template/blob/main/README_zh.md)